joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

   /** Username Password */
   authenticateWithSRP, // function to sign in with username and password (using SRP: Secure Remote Password, where the password isn't sent over the wire) authenticateWithPlaintextPassword, // function to sign in with username and password (the password is sent in plaintext over the wire, instead use authenticateWithSRP if you can)

+  /** Device Authentication */
+  deviceKey, // The device key for remembered device authentication confirmDevice, // Function to confirm a device for trusted device authentication forgetDevice, // Function to forget a device to stop using it for trusted device authentication clearDeviceKey, // Function to clear the stored device key

   /** JWTs */
   tokens, // raw (i.e. string) JWTs of the signed-in user: ID token, Access token and Refresh Token